EBI-Metagenomics/emgapi/README.md

 - `gunicorn.sh` run the app using gunicorn with the `--reload` flag.

 ## Setup
-Create configuration file in `~/path/to/config.yaml <docker/config.yaml>`_.
+Create/edit configuration file in `./config/<some config>.yaml` and set the env var `EMG_CONFIG` to point to that file.

 ### DB config file
-An environment variable named *EMG_CONFIG* needs to be defined for the database config.
-This should contain the path to yaml config file, which must contain the following fields:
+The config file must specify the databases:
 ```yaml
 emg:
   databases: